 One of the greatest things about online marketing is that you can collect data based on every action your user takes.
 This data can power up your business.
 You can share your insights with your sales team, customer service representatives, product or service developers, and even your business executives.
 The more you know about your target customer’s interests and behaviors, the better you can meet their needs with your product or service.

 Investing in content audit tools can save your team time and money while making your results much more accurate.
 Sure, if your website has only five URLs, you might be able to manually organize your data in an Excel spreadsheet.
 But for bigger-scale websites, content audit automation is absolutely essential.

 At ClearVoice, we offer content audit and gap analysis services that will examine your existing on-site content.
 If you don’t have the proper resources or time to do a full content audit and need some expert help, then maybe this is what you need.
 Learn more about our content strategy solutions and get started today!

 Website content audit checklist

-Here’s a quick summary of all the various elements of a content audit that we’ve covered in this article.
+Here’s a quick summary of all the various elements of our content audit checklist that we’ve covered in this article.

 - Set your content audit goals